00schen/CursorControl/README.md

 1. Create a separate conda environment, and install the required packages using `pip install -r requirements.txt`.
 You may need to install additional dependencies to install the `dlib` package correctly, which is necessary for using real webcam gaze inputs.
+2. To use real gaze inputs, download the file from `http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2` and extract it to `image/gaze_capture/model_files/`.
-2. Run the following commands to install local packages:
+3. Run the following commands to install local packages:
     - `pip install -e rlkit/`
     - `pip install -e image/`
     - `pip install -e assistive-gym/`
-3. Pretrained models from phase 1 (as described in the paper) are located in `image/util_models`.
+4. Pretrained models from phase 1 (as described in the paper) are located in `image/util_models`.
-4. To train your own versions of these models:
+5. To train your own versions of these models:
    - Run`python image/rl/scripts/sac_pretrain_(oneswitch/bottle).py --no_render` to pretrain a model, choosing between
      `oneswitch` or `bottle` for the desired environment.
    - To use GPUs for training, add the flags `--use_ray --gpus N_GPUS`, where `N_GPUS` is the number of GPUs used for